Nerwyn/Nerwyn/README.md

 -   Buttons with tap, double tap, and hold tap.
 -   Sliders.
--   Spinboxes with two buttons, but only calls when it reaches a stable value.
+-   Spinboxes with two buttons, but only fires an action when it reaches a stable value.
 -   Dropdowns.

 ### [A Material Design 3 overhaul of Home Assistant](https://github.com/Nerwyn/material-rounded-theme)